 Lindsey Woods enjoyed a pleasant, normal pregnancy – until a routine ultrasound at 22 weeks signaled that something was very wrong.
-Her care team at Signature Healthcare Brockton Hospital, an affiliate of Floating Hospital, said she would need to deliver pre-term at Tufts Medical Center in Boston.
+Her care team at Signature Healthcare Brockton Hospital, an affiliate of Tufts Children's Hospital, said she would need to deliver pre-term at Tufts Medical Center in Boston.

 A serious complication